Understanding Evaluations in PySpur

 How Evaluations Work in PySpur

 PySpur includes pre-built benchmarks from academic and industry standards.
-Each benchmark:
+Each benchmark:- Contains a dataset of problems with known correct answers

 - Specifies how to format inputs for your workflow